marijnvanh/ft_IRC/README.md

 * CONNECT
 * OPER

+# Shared Lib
+The code included in shared lib mostly contains code related to handling sockets and TCP.
+It also contains some other tools that could be shared between a server and a client program.
+There is no client (yet) but this shared library could be used for both.

 # To be improved
 * User identification with an identity server
 * Server to Server encryption
 * Enriched server diagnostics
+* A Client
 * Improved Unit testing
 * Integration testing of different message flows
 * And probably a lot more